jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-All these questions start with »…can you describe« or »…can you tell me«, which encourages a longer answer (»describing« or »telling« is something needs usually more than one word).
+All these questions start with »…can you describe« or »…can you tell me«, which encourages a longer answer (since »describing« or »telling« demands more than one word).
 In addition, all sentences contain a *Why-*, *What-* or *How-*.
 These question words, again, suggest an elaborate answer, not just one or two words.

-Thus, a template for such questions would look like *»tell me [how/why/what] + interest*
+Thus, a template for such questions would look like *»Please tell me [how/why/what] + [your interest]*

 Contrast this with questions like